-Fibromyalgia causes chronic pain, lack of sleep, low energy and low functionality.
+Fibromyalgia causes chronic pain, lack of sleep, low energy and a decreased ability to function day to day.
 Unlike many causes of pain, fibromyalgia pain is not limited to a single area of the body.
 Instead, the patient has a heightened sensitivity to pain throughout multiple “tender points”.
-Patients with fibromyalgia have difficulty summoning the energy to perform everyday tasks.
-They may not feel up to participating in hobbies, or “having fun” with their loved ones.
-Isolation and depression are common.
+They may also have migraines and suffer from depression and anxiety.

 Management of fibromyalgia is most successful when the patient partners with a healthcare provider who is able to recognize the seriousness of the disease, treat the symptoms and help the patient learn to manage remaining issues.
 Friends and family members can help by recognizing that fibromyalgia is just as debilitating as other, more easily visible, diseases.

 There is no cure for fibromyalgia.
 Management of the disease is most successful when patients are willing to participate in a multidisciplinary approach including medication, exercise, physical therapy, pain psychology and pain management.
 Both the mental and physical aspects of the disease should be addressed.